apprunjs/apprun-docs/docs/reactivity.md

 Unlike other frameworks, AppRun uses the [events](https://observablehq.com/@yysun/apprun-events-evolved) to trigger UI updates following the event-driven web programming model naturally.
 During an AppRun _event lifecycle_:

 * AppRun gives you the current _state_ for you to create a new _state_
-* AppRun calls your _view_ function to create a virtual
+* AppRun calls your _view_ function to create a virtual DOM
 * AppRun renders the virtual DOM if it is not null.

 You can feel the [Hollywood Principle](https://wiki.c2.com/?HollywoodPrinciple) (Don't call us.
 We call you.) here, which usually means things are loosely coupled.
 We provide code pieces.
 The framework calls them when needed.